JdeRobot/WebSim2D/README.md

 *The function returns an array with all rays.
 Each ray contains the information of the x and y coordinates, and the range to which each ray reaches where each ray ends (ray[n].x, ray[n].y or ray[n].range)

+***To Cameras:***

+  - img = myRobot.getImage()*

+*The function returns an array with the width, height of each frame and a buffer with the color components of each pixel.
+The images are 150x100.
+The next video show the cameras support: https://www.youtube.com/watch?v=JTzYaz_EOuU&feature=youtu.be